SergK/tkn-graph/README.md

 ## Installation

 To install the project, you need to have Go installed on your system.
-You can download and install Go from the official website: https://golang.org/dl/
+You can download and install Go from the official [website](https://golang.org/dl/).

 Once you have Go installed, you can build the project using the following command: